Senegal's president-elect pledges to fight corruption after a stunning victory for the 44-year-old | Politics

 "I would even say that he is more honest than me.
 I place the project in his hands," Sonko told supporters at a joint news conference in March of last year.
 Weeks later, Faye was arrested and jailed on various charges, including defamation.

-Faye paid tribute to Sonko in his speech but declined to say what role he would play in his government.
+Faye paid tribute to Sonko in his speech but declined to say what role Sonko might play in his government.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)